grame-cncm/inscore/doc/webAPI/source/notification.rst

 Notification content
 ####################

-A notification is a JSON object with an unique field version, the internal score version of INScore.
+A notification is a JSON object with two fields, notification and version, the internal score version of INScore.
-	``{version : 456}``
+	``{notification : true, version : 456}``